tvdsluijs/py_pwned/README.md

 ## What packages does this script uses

-- tableprint
-- progress
 - cfscrape
+- validate_email
+- hashlib

 You can also install them by hand

-- pip install progress
-- pip install tableprint
 - pip install cfscrape

-OR

-- pip3 install tableprint
-- pip3 install progress
+- pip install validate_email
-- pip3 install cfscrape
+- pip install hashlib

 ## How to use